 The first thing to do is talk to your partner about why they need space.
 Even if you feel defensive or strange about it, remember that it’s a totally normal, reasonable request for them to make—so make sure that you question it with genuine curiosity rather than getting defensive.
 It may be that they’re really stressed at work, or feel like they haven’t had enough time with their friends, or maybe they’re just feeling claustrophobic.
 When you understand what the root of the problem is, it will be easier to know how much space to give—and how to give it.

-How Much Space Do They Want—and Are You OK With That?
+How Much Space Do They Want?

 Once you talk to your partner about why they need space, try to get them to explain how you can give that to them.
 If they want more time to go to the gym or pursue a hobby, that’s an easy one to negotiate—you can find out how many times a week they want to do that.
 If they want something more nebulous, like “more alone time,” you may need to ask them to be a little more specific about how you can help them with that.